kyma-project/examples/ory-hydra/scenarios/implicit/README.md

 * Replace `<domainName>` with the proper domain name of your ingress gateway for cluster installations or **kyma.local** for local installation.
-  Run:  `export DOMAIN_NAME=<domainName`
+  Run:  `export DOMAIN_NAME=<domainName>`

 * Run  `curl -ik -X POST "https://oauth2-admin.${DOMAIN_NAME}/clients" -d '{"grant_types":["implicit"], "response_types":["id_token"], "scope":"openid", "redirect_uris":["http://localhost:8080/callback"], "client_id":"implicit-client", "client_secret":"some-secret"}'`

 _Note: The client is using `http://localhost:8080/callback` redirect URI.
-This is not meant to be a valid URL of any running application.
+This doesn't have to be an URL of any real application.
 Since OpenID Connect Implict flow is browser-based, it's only important to have a valid URL here.
 The final redirect of the flow contains the token.
-The browser will report non-existing address, but the token will be present in the address bar._
+In case the application does not exist, the browser will report a non-existing address, but the token will be present in the address bar._

 ### Fetch a JWT token
 * create an OpenID Connect token request: `echo "http://oauth2.${DOMAIN_NAME}/oauth2/auth?client_id=implicit-client&response_type=id_token&scope=openid&state=8230b269ffa679e9c662cd10e1f1b145&redirect_uri=http://localhost:8080/callback&nonce=$(date | md5)"`